 It's been a little longer than usual since the last recipe post as up until last weekend I had been enjoying lovely holidays with hubby and the kiddos.
 Two weeks away in our campervan driving through scorching hot Europe, camping in Polish Lake District (Mazury) and visiting family was pretty intense and there was definitely no time for blogging 😉 .
 I made this delicious Easy Butter Chicken Curry before we set off on our adventure but as pre-holiday time was pretty full-on it has never left the draft folder, until now!

-I do love a good curry but we tend to have take away only once in a blue moon as it’s (let’s face it) not cheap!
+I do love a good curry but we tend to have take away only once in a blue moon as it's (let's face it) not cheap!
 Instead, I really enjoy getting in the kitchen and making my own at a fraction of the cost but definitely not less delicious.
-Try my Jamie Oliver’s Inspired Chicken Tikka Masala which also proves that good curry can be easily prepared at home.
+Try my Jamie Oliver's Inspired Chicken Tikka Masala, Easy Cauliflower & Lentil Curry or Tarka Dhal with Spinach (Vegan) which also prove that good curry can be easily prepared at home.

 Recently, I started using chicken thighs in my curries instead of breast as they are so much more forgiving and much more difficult to overcook.
 I kept my Easy Butter Chicken Curry family friendly hence the amount of chilli powder is rather on the modest side to suit my kids but, by no means, feel free to adjust it per your liking.
 This curry both reheats and freezes beautifully so you can make bigger batch for next time if you fancy.